ecfeed/ecfeed.cpp/README.md

 The 'test\_provider' constructor takes one required and three optional parameters.
 If they are not provided, default values are used (which, for the vast majority of cases, are sufficient).

 - *model* - The model ID.
-It is a 20 digit number (grouped by 4) that can be found in the 'My projects' page at 'ecfeed.com'.
+It is a 20 digit number (grouped by 4) that can be found in the 'my projects' section on the 'ecfeed.com' page.
 It can be also found in the URL of the model editor page.
 ```cpp
 ecfeed::test_provider testProvider("XXXX-XXXX-XXXX-XXXX-XXXX");
 ```